Intrauterine Devices (IUDs)

 IUD failure rates are 0.8 percent for copper IUDs, and 0.2 percent for hormonal IUDs.
 These are significantly lower than failure rates for other hormonal methods of contraception, including pills, patches, and shots, which range from 5 – 9 percent failure.

-While IUDs are generally safe to use, some women may experience severe side effects and complications, and should be aware of any symptoms that could be warning signs of serious problems.
+While IUDs are generally safe to use, some women have experienced severe Mirena side effects and complications, and should be aware of any symptoms that could be warning signs of serious problems.
 Some of htese complications have lead to the filing of Mirena lawsuits against the manufacturers.

 Types of IUD